-What school choice could mean under Trump
+What school choice could mean under DeVos

 "We believe that the chance for the success of a child should not depend on winning a charter lottery, being accepted by a private school, or living in the right ZIP code," said Lily Eskelsen García, president of the National Education Association, the largest teacher's union, in a statement after DeVos was nominated in November.

-Charter schools are accountable to the local bodies that oversee them, known as authorizers.
+Charter schools answer to the local bodies that oversee them, known as authorizers.
 In some states, it's the local school district; in others, it's an independent organization created by state law.

-DeVos herself has faced criticism in Detroit over the lackluster performance of charter schools she championed in Michigan.
+DeVos has faced criticism in Detroit over the lackluster performance of charter schools she championed in Michigan.

 A Detroit Free Press investigation, for example, found that charter school students in Michigan tended to score lower on achievement tests than students at more traditional schools.
 DeVos has been accused of pushing charter schools there despite their poor performance and lack of accountability.